liangzifei/MRH-Net/README.md

 - prepare training data using code
 ```
 demo_trainingG.m call function MRH_trainingG.m
-(please put the data and files as refered in the code)
+(please put the data and files as recommedded in the code)
 ```
+after running the prepared training data will be saved in .mat that consists data as input MRI and label as target histology.

 - training the network using code

 ```
 demo_training.m call function MRH_training.mlx
 ```
+after running the network will be saved in .mat format.

 # Testing